-(l) to develop an online learning experience for enrolled students to better prepare them to be a successful online learner; and
+(l) to develop an online learning experience for enrolled students to better prepare them to be a successful online learner;

-(m) to establish a process to provide to students, parents and guardians, the Board, other interested parties, and the public all information required by law and regulation, as well as to provide other information the Board may request
+(m) to establish a process to provide to students, parents and guardians, the Board, other interested parties, and the public all information required by law and regulation, as well as to provide other information the Board may request;

+(n) to perform a daily visual check-in for students; and

+(o) to provide synchronous learning opportunities with teachers in which students are required to participate and to share their knowledge.

 If a certificate is granted, the drafts of documents submitted during the application process are subject to Department review and approval during the opening procedures process and must meet the additional requirements in 603 CMR 52.04.